elliottgr/FeedForwardNetworkCoop/README.md

   - **Network_fig.py** : Supplemental file used to create figures
   - **selection_analysis.py** : Code to analyses the output of NetworkGame.py and show that it matches theoretical predictions

 * **Julia** : The Julia folder contains high-performance code that maintains the functionality of the earlier Python code.
 Once compiled, it is capable of producing simulation outputs at ~100x the speed of the Python implementation.
 It also implements Distributed.jl, allowing the code to be ran on multiple cores or HPC clusters.
+It contains files to optimize for higher performance, as well as code to generate figures:
+  - **ActivationFuncs.jl** : A file that allows easy addition and testing of new activation functions for the neural network
+  - **EdgeLandscapes.jl** : Generates figures showing the social response landscape as a function of edge weights
+  - **EdgeNodeWeightLandscapes.jl** : Similar to EdgeLandscapes.jl, but characterizing the social response as a function of network node weights
+  - **EvoPosterGeneration.jl** : Code used to generate the figures presented at Evolution 2022
+  - **FunctionTest.jl** : Debug file used to show that the Julia implementation is behaving as expected
+  - **NetworkGame.jl** : Debug file, contains the minimum necessary to instantiate a simulation run
+  - **NetworkGameCoop.jl** : Main simulation file.
+Calling this via command line will begin a simulation based on the keyword arguments
+  - **NetworkGameFuncs.jl** : Defines all the functions used as part of simulations
+  - **NetworkGamePopGenTests.jl** : Debug file used to test Distributed.jl and population interactions
+  - **Networks.jl** : WIP file that generalizes the network structure
+  - **jvc_test.jl** : Research notebook that calls NetworkGameCoop.jl to test the model
+  - **network_analysis.jl** : Research notebook that plots some simulation outputs